Meetings of the BPS

 To view the statements in four FIP official languages (English, French, German and Spanish), click here.

-Committee on the Pharmaceutical Sciences World Congress 2014 (PSWC 2014) in Melbourne
+Committee on the Pharmaceutical Sciences World Congress 2017 (PSWC 2017) in Stockholm

-After having successfully organized the PSWC2010 in New Orleans, USA in 2010, the BPS is now focusing on organizing, under the leadership of Prof. Ross McKinnon, a Pharmaceutical Sciences World Congress (PSWC) to be held in Melbourne, Australia in April 2014.
+After having successfully organized the PSWC2014 in Melbourne, Australia in 2014, the BPS is now focusing on organizing, under the leadership of Prof. Meindert Danhof, a Pharmaceutical Sciences World Congress (PSWC) to be held in Stockholm, Sweden on 22-24 May 2017.

 Høst-Madsen Award Selection Committee: